 - In the Edit group, on the Animation tab, click Properties to open the Animation Properties pane.
 Optionally right-click the keyframe and click Animation Properties to open the Animation Properties pane.

-The Animation Properties pane opens as a docked pane so you can edit individual keyframes.
+The Animation Properties pane opens so you can edit individual keyframes.

 - Select either Geodesic or Cartesian to change the camera's path for the keyframe's transition.

 If the camera's display path is shown in the map, you will see a color change distinguishing any sections of path that are geodesic rather than the default Cartesian.

 - Playback your changes to confirm they are the desired results.